Blog / SOPs and Process

 What should an outsourcing SOP include?

-Include the trigger, inputs, tools, step order, finished output, examples, quality checks, access rules, and escalation rule.
+Include the trigger, inputs, tools, step order, finished result, examples, quality checks, access rules, and ask-for-help rule.
 Keep the first version short enough to use during live work.

 How many SOPs do I need before hiring a virtual assistant?

 Prepare 3 starter documents: one task SOP, one access checklist, and one quality scorecard.
-Add more only after the first workflow runs cleanly.
+Add more only after the first work process runs cleanly.

 How often should outsourcing SOPs be updated?

-Update them weekly during the first 30 days, then monthly once the workflow is stable.
+Update them weekly during the first 30 days, then monthly once the work process is stable.
 Any repeated error should become a clearer example or quality check.

 Sources